 The crowning achievement of Charlotte’s tragically short life, Leben? oder Theater?
 (Life? or Theater?), is a project that combines autobiographical paintings with text and musical notation.
-And it is this work above all else that has been evoked with such great care and dexterity in David Foenkinos’ latest novel, Charlotte, translated into English by Sam Taylor, and available from Canongate in early 2017.
+And it is this work above all else that has been evoked with such great care and dexterity in David Foenkinos’ latest novel, Charlotte, translated into English by Sam Taylor.

 For years, I took notes.

 I quoted or mentioned Charlotte in several of my novels.

 I tried to write this book so many times.

 Should I fictionalize her story?